sine2pi/Variable-Radii-RoPE/README.md

 The `variable_radius` flag in this Rotary implementation adds a learnable magnitude to the complex numbers used in RoPE.
 This is a significant extension to the standard RoPE approach, which traditionally uses only unit-radius complex numbers (magnitude = 1).

+This is an attempt at making rope more interesting and useful for asr encoders or any data that might benefit from any radius other than 1.

 ## How it works:

 1. **Parameter Creation:**